Omkar211202/Omkar_Notes/content/MBA/Human Resource Management.md

 Why appraisal?
 - Pay compensation and promotion.
 - integral role in performance management,
-- correcting deficiencies and reinforcing good pracs.
+- correcting deficiencies and reinforcing good practices.
-- career planning
+- career planning of the candidates.

 HR is an advisory, teaching techniques or software, training supervisors on performance management and making it compliant to EEO laws.

-Methods:
+Methods of Performance management.
 - graphic rating scale: lists a number of traits and a range of performance for each that is used to identify the score that describes an employee.
 - alternation ranking: for each trait, a best to worst list is made.
 - paired comparison: compare every employee with other employee (matrix)